James Skippen

-James (Jim) Skippen is a Canadian executive, lawyer, vice chairman of Quarterhill's board of directors, and former president and CEO of Canadian patent monetization firm, WiLAN.
+James "Jim" Skippen is a Canadian business executive and lawyer who is vice chairman of Quarterhill's board of directors, and former president and CEO of Canadian patent monetization firm, WiLAN.
 Skippen has over two decades of experience in intellectual property and patent licensing.

 Since 2006, Skippen's leadership at WiLAN has been credited in helping reshape the firm's focus from technology research and development to patent licensing monetization.

 Early life and education

 James Skippen was born and grew up in Ottawa, Canada.
 He attended university at University of Ottawa in the Faculty of Administration, focusing on computer science and business.

 After his studies at the University of Ottawa in the Faculty of Administration, Skippen chose to study law, attending law school at the University of Ottawa in 1983.
 Skippen became interested in focusing on technology law while studying at the university.

 Legal career

 After completing his studies at the University of Ottawa, Skippen practiced law, first as an associate of Fraser Mann, a technology transfer specialist.
 Skippen then practiced at one of Canada's largest law firms, Borden Ladner Gervais, then called Borden & Elliott.
 Skippen worked in the computer and technology law division at Borden & Elliott.
 Skippen's responsibilities included executing patent and technology transfers and completing corporate legal work for various technology companies.

 Skippen entered Borden & Elliott as an associate and worked his way up to partner.